ajnjanssen/weather-api-V2/README.md

 - Enter a zip code in the input field to fetch the current weather data for that location.
 - The weather information will be displayed in a card format.
 - You can compare weather data for multiple cities, which will be stored in local storage.

+## Styling

+This project uses Tailwind CSS and DaisyUI for styling.
+Tailwind CSS is a utility-first CSS framework, and DaisyUI is a plugin for Tailwind CSS that provides pre-designed components.

 ## License